yusronarif/ci-orm/README.md

 Note: for now `find()` method doesn't support selecting specific column.

 ### Aggregates Methods
-Elegant also provides aggregates method, such as `max`, `min`, `avg`, `sum`, and `count`.
+Rabbit also provides aggregates method, such as `max`, `min`, `avg`, `sum`, and `count`.
 You can call these methods right away or chain them with some CI Active Records method.

 ```php
 $total = User::count();